mark-claypool/names-n-pics/README.md

 `make`

-This should extract the images from `roster.pdf`, extract the names from `roster.txt`, create a temporary markdown file `pic-name.md` and finally generate the classlist with pictures as:
+This should extract the images from `roster.pdf`, extract the names from `roster.txt`, create a temporary markdown file `pic-name.md` and finally generate the classlist with pictures as: "**pic-name.pdf**"

-`pic-name.pdf`

 5. (Optional) Clean up.